kubeomatic/k8s-timebomb/docs/README.md

 # TimeBomb

 TimeBomb does what the name suggests.
 You can add a timer to explode something.
-In this case it'll "explode" kubernetes PODs.
+In this case, it'll "explode" Kubernetes PODs.

-The TimeBomb solution is a Spring Boot app which rely on [Kubernetes Dynamic Admission Control ](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to add validity to PODs, based on a timer annotation, and prevent expired PODs to be deployed, with expired validity.
+The TimeBomb solution is a Spring Boot app that relies on [Kubernetes Dynamic Admission Control ](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) to add validity to PODs, based on a timer annotation, and prevent expired PODs from being deployed with expired validity.

-When you deploy an app in a kubernetes cluster TimeBomb will read a timer annotation and sum this timer to the current time to create a validity.
-If you add a timer of 15 minutes, a validity of the current time + 15 minutes will be added to the deployment as an annotation.
+When you deploy an app in a Kubernetes cluster, TimeBomb will read a timer annotation and sum this timer to the current time to create a "validity".
+If you add a timer of 15 minutes, the validity of the current time + 15 minutes will be added to the deployment as an annotation.
 This process is done using a "mutation webhook".

-Deployments and PODs will only be created if they have a valid validity.
+Deployments and PODs will only be created if they have valid validity.
 An [EPOCH](https://en.wikipedia.org/wiki/Epoch) number greater than the current EPOCH.

 After a POD is expired, EPOCH number inferior to current EPOCH, the schedule will delete the expired POD and the replicaset will not be able to deploy new PODs with expired validity.

 You can warm up the app again by two methods.

-1. Redeploy your app, so the mutation process can calculate a new validity based on the timer.
+1. Redeploy your app, so the mutation process can calculate new validity based on the timer.
 2. Do a JsonPatch on the resource by extending the validity annotation.

 ---

 ## Applicability

-In a cloud environment a kubernetes cluster is a bunch of computers.
+In a cloud environment, a kubernetes cluster is a bunch of computers.

 Those computers are called "nodes" and the growth of the cluster is pushed by the increase in the number of PODs running.
 Thus, the growth of PODs forces the increase in the number of nodes.
-And you are charged by the cloud provider by the amount of compute, CPU, that is consumed.
+And you're charged by the cloud provider by the amount of compute, CPU, that is consumed.
 TimeBomb will reduce the PODs running, so it can reduce the number of nodes.

 ### Proof of Concept